aenima-x/toneprintserver/README.md

 ![Example](./media/edit_enabled.jpg)

-The xml files in the xml folder already has the modification to enable artist toneprint edit
+The xml files in the xml folder already have the modification to enable artists toneprint edit

 ***In the original_xml folder you will have the unmodified xml files in case you brake something***